AntonovAnton/math.evaluation/README.md

 - Supports different mathematical contexts, such as scientific, programming, and other custom contexts.
 - Evaluates Boolean logic, as well as Double, Decimal, and Complex numbers.
 - Compiles a math expression string into executable code and produces a delegate that represents the math expression.
-- Provides variable support within math expressions.
+- Provides variable support within math expressions (including expression-defined variables).
 - Extensible with custom functions and operators.
 - Fast and comprehensive.
 More than 4000 tests are passed, including complex math expressions (for example, -3^4sin(-π/2) or sin-3/cos1).